karesansui/karesansui/README.md

 License
 -------
-Some parts of Karesansui are GPL, and some are LGPL, but the core architecture is LGPL, to reduce problems for re-using.
+Karesansui is released under the MIT license to reduce problems for re-using.
 All source code has license notice, so you should clearly know what license to follow.

 For exception, some Karesansui files some don't have license notice for technical problems.
-The files under template/default/include coming with this source tree are LGPL.
-Other files under template/default are GPL.
-This DOES NOT mean that your original files you put in template/default should be GPL, or template/default/include should be LGPL.
-This DOES NOT mean that files somebody put in template/default or template/default/include without any notice will become GPL or LGPL.
 We can only mention about files we distribute, so consult the original author for such files.
+Please see TRADEMARKS.TXT included with this distibution for information about Karesansui's trademark and logo usage policy.

 This Karesansui source tree includes other open source projects work, which may come with its own distribution rule.
 Please consult each license notice for these projects.

 ### Javascript libraries under karesansui/static/js/lib ###